What is leadership, anyways?

 It’s no secret that the best leaders feel an instinctive bond between themselves and their cause or team.
 NBLD takes the perspective that biophilia is an appropriate starting point for human leadership, especially in today’s world.
 The bottom line is that relationships are key.

-The better we are with seeing the larger, systemic, community or earth-based relationships in our actions, the more effective those actions will be with all stakeholders.
+The better we are with seeing the larger, systemic, community or earth-based relationships in our actions, the more effective those actions will be with all stakeholders, both human and other-than-human.
 Likewise, the more skilled that we become in awareness of the multi-level relationships and the reciprocal interactions we experience as individuals or teams, the more effective our actions will be.

 And finally, on a personal level, the more that we train ourselves to excel in the four ways of knowing – rational, physical, spiritual and emotional – the more skilled and effective our personal leadership will be.